 We will focus on the ecology and evolution of reptiles and amphibians, leveraging their diversity in the southeastern United States.
 In the field and laboratory, we will study 1) evolutionary relationships among reptiles and amphibians, 2) key evolutionary innovations that characterize each major lineage, 3) reptile and amphibian systems in ecological and evolutionary research, and 4) location and identification of reptiles and amphibians.

 This course includes handling vertebrate animals (mammals, birds, reptiles, amphibians, fish).
-When you complete the Liability Waiver, please make sure you answer "Yes" to the animal handling question.
+When you complete the liability waiver, please make sure you answer "yes" to the animal handling question.

 FIELD BIOLOGY OF FISHES